 - Honk the horn.
 Teach children how to honk the horn.
 If they find themselves trapped in a car, tell them to honk the horn continuously until an adult comes to help.

 - Always keep vehicles locked, even in the garage.

 - Keys and key fobs are not toys.
 Keep them out of reach and out of sight of young children.

 - Never leave a child unattended in or around vehicles, not even for a minute.

-- Extra vigilance is called for during busy times like the holidays or changes in routine because this is when many tragedies happen.
+- Extra vigilance is necessary during busy times like the holidays or changes in routine because this is when many tragedies happen.

-- When available, use drive-thru or curb-side services at grocery stores, restaurants, banks and dry cleaners so you don’t have to haul your child in with you.
+- Drive-thru is best.
+When available, use drive-thru or curb-side services at grocery stores, restaurants, banks and dry cleaners so you don’t have to haul your child in with you.

 “Never leave a child in a car, not even for a few minutes to run into the store,” says Heather.
 “Not only does it increase the risk of heatstroke, but if you leave the car running you also increase the risk of your car being stolen with your child in it.”

 If you see a child alone in a vehicle, call 9-1-1 immediately.

 “Emergency responders are trained in opening vehicles.
 They will also get EMS in route to provide medical care,” says Heather.
 “If a child is in distress, you may have to break the window furthest away from the child, remove the child from the vehicle and get them into a cool environment.
 Try to cool their body down with water and wait for police and EMS.”